How can we as a provider of travel that includes volunteering options try to reach sustainability?

 2. Local Involvement

-Jambiani Beach & Watersports Festival - Since 2015 we have been sponsoring the annual festival of Jambiani in the East of Zanzibar.
+Jambiani Beach & Watersports Festival - Since 2015 we have been sponsoring the annual festival of Jambiani in the East of Zanzibar and running its "eco hub", a tent with information and fun about environmental sustainability.
 The non-profit festival has the aim to promote local culture and sports.
 There are competitions at the beach of Jambiani in traditional Zanzibarian sports and international sports, just as music and local food.
 NGOs of the island are given a platform to provide workshops for the local population about topics such as HIV Awareness and coastal conservation.
-Our World Unite! volunteers are helping with the preparation and implementation of the festival and we fund transfers and accommodation for them during the days of the festival.
+We Our World Unite! volunteers are helping with the preparation and implementation of the festival and we fund transfers and accommodation for them during the days of the festival.

 Turtle Release Day - Since 2013 we have been sponsoring the annual turtle release day of Nungwi, where marine turtles that have been rescued by the turtle sanctuary are released into the ocean.
 The large celebration at the beach of Nungwi also has the aim to communicate the need the coastal population about coastal conservation and endangered species.
 We have a close partnership with the Nungwi turlte sanctuary